Last-In-First-Out Teacher Tenure Rule is Under Attack

 Layoffs Coming in New York: Who Will be the First to Go?

-Like other states around the nation, New York is facing some tough decisions when it comes to balancing the state budget.
-Mayor Michael L. Bloomberg has warned that layoffs are coming, and many of those to get pink slips will be public teachers in the heart of New York City.
-According to a recent report at the Wall Street Journal, the mayor of the city predicts that more than 6,000 teachers will have to be laid off on his watch.
-Currently, state law requires that the last teachers to be hired will also be the first to get a pink slip.
+Like other states, New York faces some tough decisions when balancing the state budget.
+Mayor Michael L. Bloomberg has warned that layoffs are coming, and many of those who get pink slips will be public teachers in the heart of New York City.
+According to a recent report at the Wall Street Journal, the city's mayor predicts that more than 6,000 teachers will have to be laid off on his watch.
+Currently, state law requires the last teachers hired to be the first to get a pink slip.

 However, not everyone in New York agrees with this law, and many worry that it will negatively impact the quality of education kids in New York receive.
-Cathleen P. Black, Chancellor of New York schools, went before the state legislature last week to discuss the impending layoffs, according to a report at the New York Times.
+According to a report in the New York Times, Cathleen P. Black, the Chancellor of New York schools, went before the state legislature last week to discuss the impending layoffs.
 What is Black's solution?

 Shaking Up the System in Los Angeles

-California has one of the lowest performing school districts in the country today.
-A report on NPR highlights an interview between Michel Martin and Los Angeles mayor, Antonio Villaraigosa.
-Although Mayor Villaraigosa worked as an organizer for teachers unions for nearly 15 years, he is now a strong advocate of doing away with the current system of teacher tenure.
-Villaraigosa believes there can be a middle ground between rewarding teachers for longevity and keeping the best teachers around for the longest period of time.
+California has one of the lowest-performing school districts in the country today.
+A report on NPR highlights an interview between Michel Martin and Los Angeles Mayor Antonio Villaraigosa.
+Although Mayor Villaraigosa worked as an organizer for teacher unions for nearly 15 years, he is now a strong advocate for abolishing the current teacher tenure system.
+Villaraigosa believes there can be a middle ground between rewarding teachers for longevity and keeping the best teachers around for the most extended period.

 Villaraigosa told NPR, "The issue of seniority and tenure – teachers and unions and principals are assigned, transferred and laid off strictly on seniority.
 There's something missing there.
 You got to have performance as a driver in the decisions we make about our children."